min-1870/IndiOne/readme.md

       - Locate the slide bar and choose the distance between 1 ~ 50km
     - Choose your **budget**
       - Choose a budget level between 0 and 4 ('$' is level 0)
-        - This level corresponds to 'price_level' from Places API
     - Choose your \*_transportation_ mode
     - Press 'FIND MY ITINERARY' button at the botom of the page
   - Wait until the result page is shown